wmarcuse/pokeman/README.rst

 - Deploy multiple producers and consumers with just a few lines of code.
 - Use Pokeman at multiple Python-based (micro-)services to implement easy service choreography.

+# Connection structure

+* Sync resources share the blocking connection of the Pokeman and the connection is closed on Pokeman level
+* Async resources are assigned unique select connections and the connection is closed on the resource level

 # Run tests